ERC-8126 - AI Agent Verification

 Verification Types

-Compliant verification providers MUST implement the following verification types:
+Compliant verification providers MUST implement all of the following verification types and apply them using the resolved metadata:

-Ensures the agent's web endpoint is accessible and secure.
+Ensures the agent's web endpoint is accessible and secure using resolved metadata.

-Confirms wallet ownership and assesses on-chain risk profile.
+Confirms wallet ownership and assesses on-chain risk profile using resolved metadata.

 Off-chain Verification